WorldWideTelescope/worldwide-telescope-web-control-script-reference/webcontrolobjects.md

 ![Crosshairs](images/CrossHairs.jpg)

-The crosshairs, or reticle, shown with Mars in view.{% endmethod %}
+The crosshairs, or reticle, shown with Mars in view.
+{% endmethod %}
+{% endmethod %}

 {% method -%}
 ### Settings ShowEcliptic Property